Tomas-Kaiser/articles/articles/how-to-handle-promises.md

 }
 ```

 Note: the else statement block is not necessary since the promise returns resolve or reject.
-We can simplify that such:
+We can simplify as such:

 ```javascript
     if (getRandomNum() < 0.5)